metacpan/metacpan-cpan-extracted/distros/G/GraphViz2-Data-Grapher/README.md

 Returns the tree object (of type [Tree::DAG\_Node](https://metacpan.org/pod/Tree::DAG_Node)) built before it is traversed to generate the nodes and edges.

-Traversal does change the attributes of nodes, by storing {record => $string} there, so that edges can be plotted from a parent to its daughters.

-Warning: As the [GraphViz2::Data::Grapher](https://metacpan.org/pod/GraphViz2::Data::Grapher) object exits its scope, $self -> tree -> delete\_tree is called.

 # Scripts Shipped with this Module

 ## scripts/parse.data.pl